 - Notify HCC's School Certifying Official every term enrolled in which VA benefits are expected by submitting a new schedule each semester.

-- Complete an academic plan with an academic advisor and return to the School Certifying Official with a copy of a current class schedule.
+- Complete an academic plan with an academic adviser and return to the School Certifying Official with a copy of a current class schedule.

 - Notify the School Certifying Official if you:

 - change your schedule / add or drop (notification required within two days)

 - withdraw completely (notification required within 24 hours)

 All students receiving Chapter 30, 1606 or 1607 benefits must verify their monthly enrollment on the last day of each month or after.
 The benefit (monetary award) will not be released by the VA until this is done.
 Enrollment verification can be accomplished by using the VA toll-free telephone number 1-877-823-2378 or the WAVE feature found on the VA website www.gibill.va.gov.